vitalets/global-cache/README.md

 });
 ```

-The approach is more efficient than the [multi-role auth project](https://playwright.dev/docs/auth#multiple-signed-in-roles) because it authenticates the required roles on demand.
+The approach is more efficient than the [multi-role auth project](https://playwright.dev/docs/auth#multiple-signed-in-roles), because it authenticates the required roles on demand.

 If you run these tests on 2 shards, the 1st shard will only authenticate `user` and the 2nd will authenticate `admin`.
 It executes much faster.

+> [!TIP]
 > Check out a fully working example of [multi user authentication](/examples/auth-multi-user/).

 ### Sharing a variable